(Revised January 2023)

 No course in the Department is given Pass/Fail (unless force majeure circumstances).
 Courses will be graded on a letter basis (A, A-, etc), or receive the designation of “Incomplete” or “Audit”.

 “Incompletes” have a serious impact on the student’s graduate career.
-Due to Princeton University's new academic calendar, 1 or 2 temporary “Incompletes” are acceptable at the end of the fall semester but must be completed before the subsequent Spring semester begins.
+Due to Princeton University's new academic calendar, 1 or 2 temporary “Incompletes” are acceptable at the end of the fall semester but must be completed before the subsequent spring semester begins.
 A student with more than one “Incomplete” at the time of the General Examination will not be permitted to take the Examination.
-All incompletes must be completed by the time the student plans to present the thesis proposal.
+All incompletes must be completed by the time the student plans to present the dissertation proposal.

 IV.
 Oral Presentations